xuqiu5/EPI_Project-Covid19-Death-and-NPI/README.md

 (2) 'sah_applied_or_not.csv': counties to test based on whether they adopted any SAH orders

 (3) 'sah_mandatory_or_not.csv': counties to test based on whether they adopted any mandatory SAH orders

+#### (1.2)Option2: counties_KNN.ipynb
+This script uses KNN clustering to classify counties as "similar".
+The chosen county and its closest neighbors can then be divided into high or low mask usage groups.
+KNN is based on factors such as population, median income, Gini index, population stability, and education level (percentage of people with undergraduate and graduate degrees).
+Clustering these counties aims to minimize confounding variables that could impact COVID mortality by taking into account factors that might be related to COVID outcomes.

+Input file:

+(1) KNN_in_v1.csv: contans information on all US counties such as income and education level.

+Output file:

+(1) border_county_out.xlsx: contains county info and their closest neighbors clustered by KNN

 ## (2) Statistical Testing
 The pipeline is called 'NPI_death.ipynb'.
 To run the pipeline, either open it on google colab or in local jupyter notebook.
 Upload the corresponding files and the pipeline is ready to run.